UST-Robotics-Team/Software-Tutorial-2025-Notes/tutorial-1-basic-io/Homework.md

 ### Part 2: Validation

 Since the intended outputs are only letters, we know that there will only be 4 or less dots or dashes.
-Therefore we imply a restriction on the input.
+Therefore we impose a restriction on the input.

 - Only a maximum of 4 dots/dashes can be used per character. **(@1)**
+  - @0 if an encoded sequence has more than 4 dots/dashes
 ```
 - If you do 4 short BTN1 presses and 1 medium BTN1 press
 . . . . _ WRONG